Mythall/Mythall-Generateur/README.md

 This is the final version of Mythall Web App & Generator Built using basic html / css / js for easy collaboration

+# How to use

+npm install

+Use 2 terminal for the following commands:

+npm run watch
+npm run dev

+This will rebuild & watch the project for you and run the firebase emulator locally to emulate project routing

+# Requirements

+Install the VS Code extension Prettier
+Do not change .pretttierrc.json file, these are the standards we use for a uniform coding experience

+# Information

+We use Vite as a mobule bundler for firebase
+Update files in src/
+Compile to dist

+New routes must be added to vite.config.js to be built

+# Deploy

+When you develop, create a feature branch for your update.
+Once published, the project owner will merge it to the main branch.
+Deploy will be automatic once merged using a github action.